 Reason 1: Active check engine light (most common)

-Any stored OBD-II fault code that illuminates the check engine light is an automatic emissions failure in virtually every state.
-The test station sees the active code and stops there.
+Any stored OBD-II fault code that illuminates the check engine light is an automatic emissions failure.
+Fix the underlying fault — do not just clear the code.
+Use MyOBDCode to identify the code and its most likely causes.

 Reason 2: Incomplete OBD readiness monitors

-After any code is cleared or the battery is disconnected, all OBD-II readiness monitors reset to "incomplete."
-The emissions test checks whether the vehicle's self-tests have run and passed.
+After any code is cleared or the battery is disconnected, all readiness monitors reset to "incomplete."
 In most states, 2001+ vehicles must have zero incomplete monitors.
-Pre-2001 vehicles typically allow one incomplete monitor.
+Drive normally for 1–3 days after clearing codes.

 Reason 3: Catalytic converter below efficiency threshold (P0420/P0430)

-Fix: Diagnose whether the issue is the converter itself, a failed O2 sensor, or an exhaust leak.
+Diagnose whether the issue is the converter itself, a failed O2 sensor, or an exhaust leak.
 Start with the O2 sensor ($120–$300) before assuming converter replacement ($400–$2,200).
 See the full P0420 guide.

 Reason 4: EVAP system leak (P0442, P0455, P0440)

-Fix: Start with the gas cap ($10–$25).
+Start with the gas cap ($10–$25).
 If the code returns after a new cap, a smoke test at a shop ($75–$150) will find the exact leak location.
-See the full P0442 guide.

 What to do after failing